OpenAutomationTechnologies/openPOWERLINK_Qt_App/doc/plk_qt_mn_gui/readme.md

 #### Linux {#sect_build_oplkqtwrap_cmake_linux}
 - Finally click generate button to generate the Makefiles.
   (On Linux, CMake generates Makefiles by default).
-- Go the choosen build path from the command prompt.
+- Go the chosen build path from the command prompt.

 		` cd apps/plk_qt_mn_gui/build/<platform-specific> `
 - Create the application using the command.